RdNetwork/Declarative-LOD-Anonymizer/README.md

 a privacy policy or an utility policy.
 Privacy queries must return either no results or results featuring blanks in an "anonymized graph", while utility queries must return the same results as on the original graph.
-The code then computes possible sequences of operations to perform on the graph to anonymize it based on this set of contraints.
-If such sequences are found, an output is created with the supposedly anonymized graph.
+The code then computes possible sequences of operations to be applied on the graph to anonymize it, based on this set of contraints.
+If such sequences are found, an output is created with the 'anonymized' graph.

 ## Use this work